Canadian police probe mysterious deaths of billionaire pharma couple

 Police found out about the Shermans’ deaths at about midday Friday while responding to an emergency call.

-Authorities have not said who made the call, though Canadian media reported the couple’s bodies were found by a real estate agent helping them sell their home, which was on the market for C$6.9 million (4.03 million pounds).
+Authorities have not said who made the call, though Canadian media reported the couple’s bodies were found by a real estate agent helping them sell their home, which was on the market for C$6.9 million ($5.4 million).

+Barry Sherman founded generic drugmaker Apotex in 1974, then built it into one of the world’s largest pharmaceutical makers.
+It has annual sales of more than C$2 billion in more than 45 countries, according to its website.

 The Shermans, who had four children, were major donors to hospitals, universities and Jewish organizations.